One repo. One runner. Zero infrastructure.

 Inbound priority

 When multiple channels have inbound messages waiting, Telegram > Discord > Slack.
-First message found per poll cycle wins, so AEON doesn't double-handle the same instruction from two surfaces.
+First message found per poll cycle wins, so aeon doesn't double-handle the same instruction from two surfaces.

 Telegram instant mode